Processing personal data

 1. Indicate planned processing of pseudonymised data in resource application;

-2. In case of approval of the resource application, the ICEI Project Management Office (PMO) will request the project to provide the following information:
+2. In case of approval of the resource application, the Fenix Coordination team will request the project to provide the following information:

 1. Contact details of the relevant home institution’s Data Protection Officer(s) DPO(s);